Expert Flea and Bedbug Control Services Provided in Yorkshire and the North West

 It is important to act as quickly as possible if you notice an infestation.
 We recommend removing all bedding and checking it for signs of the bugs or their excrement.
 Also, you should remove the dust cover over the bottom of the box springs and examine the seams in the wood framing.
 You should also peel back the fabric stapled to the wood frame.

-People often forget to check the surrounding areas of the bed, including side books, telephones, radios, the edge of the carpet, and in electrical outlets.
+People often forget to check the surrounding areas of the bed, including bedside tables, books, telephones, radios, the edge of the carpet, and in electrical outlets.
 Plus, don’t forget to check your wardrobe because bedbugs are known to attach to clothing.

 The longer bedbugs are left to infest your property, the higher the chance of them spreading through your bedroom.
 If left for a long time, they may even spread to nearby rooms or apartments.
 Another misconception is that only dirty houses have bedbugs, this is not true, you are just as likely to find bedbugs in immaculate properties just as much as dirty ones.